-Eligible applicants can apply for funding to help you buy an electric:
+Eligible applicants can apply for funding to help them buy an electric:

 Applications for the Electric Vehicle Purchase Incentive (EVPI) may be made from 29 August 2023 until further notice.